 Today I will be sharing a Tim Holtz Distress Ink review.
 These are one of my favourite crafting/journaling mediums.
-Produced by Ranger Ink in partnership with Tim Holtz (an amazing craft guru :)), they are water-based dye ink pads with phenomenal saturation.
+Produced by Ranger Ink in partnership with Tim Holtz (an amazing craft expert :)), they are water-based dye ink pads with phenomenal saturation.
 As you see in my colour-swatching You Tube video, the colour on the lid is the colour you can expect on the paper.
 With that said, not all papers are created equal.
 There are, in fact, some paper-types that will work better than others.

 Best Paper to Use